 PyPSA was initially developed by the Renewable Energy Group at FIAS to carry out simulations for the CoNDyNet project, financed by the German Federal Ministry for Education and Research (BMBF) as part of the Stromnetze Research Initiative.

 - static power flow (using both the full non-linear network equations and the linearised network equations)

-- linear optimal power flow (optimisation of power plant and storage dispatch within network constraints, using the linear network equations, over several snapshots)
+- linear optimal power flow (least-cost optimisation of power plant and storage dispatch within network constraints, using the linear network equations, over several snapshots)

 - security-constrained linear optimal power flow